japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 | SparkPlan
 | Description

-| link:spark-sql-SparkPlan-ExecutedCommandExec.adoc[ExecutedCommandExec] for link:spark-sql-LogicalPlan-DescribeTableCommand.adoc[DescribeTableCommand]
+| spark-sql-SparkPlan-ExecutedCommandExec.md[ExecutedCommandExec] for spark-sql-LogicalPlan-DescribeTableCommand.md[DescribeTableCommand]
-| Executes `DescribeTableCommand` and transforms every link:spark-sql-Row.adoc[Row] to a Hive-compatible output format.
+| Executes `DescribeTableCommand` and transforms every spark-sql-Row.md[Row] to a Hive-compatible output format.

-| link:spark-sql-SparkPlan-ExecutedCommandExec.adoc[ExecutedCommandExec] for <<spark-sql-LogicalPlan-ShowTablesCommand.adoc#, ShowTablesCommand>>
+| spark-sql-SparkPlan-ExecutedCommandExec.md[ExecutedCommandExec] for <<spark-sql-LogicalPlan-ShowTablesCommand.md#, ShowTablesCommand>>
 | Executes `ExecutedCommandExec` and transforms the result to a collection of table names.

-| Any other link:SparkPlan.md[SparkPlan]
+| Any other SparkPlan.md[SparkPlan]
 | Executes `SparkPlan` and transforms the result to a Hive-compatible output format.
 |===